 Early Life and Education:

-Born in 1452 in Vinci, Italy, Leonardo was the illegitimate child of Ser Piero da Vinci, a notary, and Caterina, a country girl.
+Born on 15 April in 1452 in Vinci, Italy, Leonardo was the illegitimate child of Ser Piero da Vinci, a notary, and Caterina, a country girl.
 He stayed with his father’s family and they moved to Florence when he was just 12.
 At the tender age of 14, Leonardo started out his artist’s apprenticeship at the studio of Andrea del Verrocchio (1435-1488), an Italian sculptor, goldsmith and painter.
 The young Leonardo earned a place into the painter’s guild in 1472 when he was just 20 years old.
 At 26, he became an expert painter and owned a separate studio.

 Contributions and Accomplishments:

-The art of painting made Leonardo knowledgable about anatomy and perspective.
+The art of painting made Leonardo knowledgeable about anatomy and perspective.
 In addition to painting, Verrocchio’s studio also offered technical and mechanical arts and sculpture.
-Leonardo had developed an interest in architecture so he went on to study engineering.
+Leonardo developed an interest in architecture so he went on to study engineering.
 His versatile and originative nature was born of a desire to promote creativity.

 After a decade of highly original work as an artist, Leonardo wrote to several wealthy men in 1482 to help finance his projects.
 The Duke of Milan, Lodovico Sforza (1452-1508), accepted his offer as Leonardo told him that he could design useful war weapons like guns and mines, and also structures like collapsible bridges.
 He lived in Milan with the Duke from 1482 to 1409, reportedly creating very innovational war machines.
 He also did painting and sculpture, as well as urban planning for large-scale water projects.
 His advice was sought for various projects related to architecture, military affairs and fortifications.
 There, he also wrote about making a telescope to view the moon.